Enalean/vscode-tuleap-extension/vsc-extension-quickstart.md

 Since Tuleap is not yet registered as a publisher for extensions, we package this extension in a VSIX file.
 To do so, run `npm run release-alpha`.

-Users willing to test the packaged extension can install it with `code --install-extension tuleap-0.1.0.vsix`
+Users willing to test the packaged extension can install it with `code --install-extension tuleap-0.1.0.vsix`.
+This will install the extension temporarily in the currently running VS Code instance.
+Once you close it, the extension will be uninstalled again.

 ## Go further